Note to self:

 which can lead to inflammation and a weakened immune system.

 We all have ways we like to soothe ourselves when we are feeling sad, tired, depressed or anxious.
-We may revert back to our childhood favorites like my mom used to make fudge, cherry cheesecake and cookies when I wasn’t feeling so good.
+We may revert back to our childhood favorites like my mom used to make fudge, cherry cheesecake, and cookies when I wasn’t feeling so good.
 She would lovingly offer me some goodies to help mend my aching heart while she talked to me and helped me reason my way through the sadness.
 I stress the word “lovingly” offer me some goodies ~ she instinctively knew that a little goodie was a quick way of lifting my spirit, changing my mindset and creating an opening for a different conversation.
-It was not her intention create a habit of self soothing with ‘goodies’ and yet that is often what actually happens.
+It was not her intention to create a habit of self-soothing with ‘goodies’ and yet that is often what actually happens.

 When we find ourselves in the middle of some heartbreak, stress or fear we will revert to a familiar behavior that was established long ago.
 This old pattern was once beneficial and now maybe more destructive than actually soothing.
 It may be a temporary fix of our broken heart while at the same time causing a backlash of undesired results like weight gain and ill health.
-Emotional triggers can be very destructive by themselves and adding the negative effects of sugar, salt and fat to the equation is like adding fuel to the fire.
+Emotional triggers can be very destructive by themselves and be adding to the negative effects of sugar, salt and fat to the equation are like adding fuel to the fire.

 It is in my best interest to find and establish constructive ways of supporting my Living Fit Lifestyle.
 I can journal, meditate, exercise, eat healthy, sleep well and connect with my community of great friends for support.
 The more I focus on taking good care of myself, the easier I will transition out of my anxiety and into the next step without complicating the process.
-Healing from anxiety, depression and sadness is a complex process with many phases of up and down, I really don’t need to make it any harder by assaulting my physical being with sugar, salt and unhealthy fats.
+Healing from anxiety, depression, and sadness is a complex process with many phases of up and down, I really don’t need to make it any harder by assaulting my physical being with sugar, salt, and unhealthy fats.